Skip navigation

 • ask, ask about, ask for, ask someone to do something

-You can “ask someone something” when you ask a question or make a request.
-You do not need a preposition there.
+You ask someone something when you ask that person a question or make a request.

-You can also “ask someone for something.”
-This means you want something from someone.
+You can also ask people for something.
+This means you want something from them.
 For example, you can ask someone for help or you ask your teacher for extra time.

 Ask (someone) something